CNN’s Cooper calls Trump’s summit performance ‘disgraceful’

 Making note of some of the political reaction to the news conference, Fox news anchor Bret Baier said Trump probably caused himself a lot of problems with his answers.
 “This isn’t a president who seems to want to shy away from any of that, though,” replied Fox’s Harris Faulkner.
 “He’s doing what he’s doing.”

-Fox Business Channel’s Neil Cavuto said he’ll give Trump the benefit of the doubt that maybe he was suffering from jet lag or other problems related to the time difference in Helsinki.
+Fox News’ Neil Cavuto said he’ll give Trump the benefit of the doubt that maybe he was suffering from jet lag or other problems related to the time difference in Helsinki.

 “But holy moly,” he said.